-We distribute and manage a broad variety of financial products, including onshore and offshore fixed income products, private equity products, secondary market equity products and insurance products.
+We distribute and manage a broad variety of financial products, including onshore and offshore credit products, private equity and venture capital products, public securities products, and insurance products.
 These products often have complex structures and involve various risks, including default risks, interest risks, liquidity risks, market risks, counterparty risks, fraud risks and other risks.

 Our success in distributing, managing and offering our products and services depends, in part, on our ability to successfully identify the risks associated with such products and services, and failure to identify or fully appreciate such risks may negatively affect our reputation, client relationships, operations and prospects.
-Not only must we be involved in the design and development of products and services, we must also accurately describe the products and services to, and evaluate them for, our clients.
-Although we enforce and implement strict risk management policies and procedures, such risk management policies and procedures may not be fully effective in mitigating the risk exposure of all of our clients in all market environments or against all types of risks.
+Not only must we be cautious about these risks in the design and development of our products and services, we must also accurately describe the risks associated with our products and services to, and evaluate them for, our clients.
+Although we enforce and implement strict risk management policies and procedures, such risk management policies and procedures may not be fully effective in mitigating the risk exposure for all of our clients in all market environments or covering all types of risks

-If we fail to identify and fully appreciate the risks associated with the products and services we distribute, manage and offer, or fail to disclose such risks to our clients, and our clients suffer financial loss or other damages resulting from their purchase of the financial products we distribute or manage, our reputation, client relationships, business and prospects will be materially and adversely affected.
+If we fail to identify and fully appreciate the risks associated with the products and services we distribute, manage and offer, or fail to disclose such risks to our clients, or if our clients suffer financial losses or other damages resulting from the financial products or services we distribute, manage or offer, our reputation, client relationships, business and prospects will be materially and adversely affected.